 From there, you can strive to become a Head Chef, the leader of the kitchen brigade responsible for creating menus, managing kitchen processes, staff and budgeting.

 At the pinnacle is the Executive Chef, who oversees entire kitchen operations for restaurants or hotel chains.
-They set the culinary direction, quality standards and ensure the overall success of the business.
+They set the culinary direction, and quality standards, ensuring the overall success of the business.

 Unlike lower-ranking Chefs, Executive Chefs typically focus on strategic management rather than hands-on cooking.